Selecting The Right Patio Plants

 Hardy Fan Palm

 Hardy Fan Palm produces babies which grow into a multi-stem plant making it very bushy.
 It can generally grow to around 2 meters tall and it is ideal in a pot to grade your patio or deck.
+It can be a good architectural plant for your collection.

 Dahlia Bishop.